seandstewart/bardly/pending/romances/the-tempest/11-player.md

 When you should bring the plaster.

 **SEBASTIAN**
-Very well. …
+Very well. ...

 **ANTONIO**
-… And most chirurgeonly.
+...
+And most chirurgeonly.

 **GONZALO**
 It is foul weather in us all, my dear,
-When you are cloudy. …
+When you are cloudy. ...

 **SEBASTIAN**
-… Foul weather? …
+...
+Foul weather? ...

 **ANTONIO**
-… Very foul.
+...
+Very foul.

 **GONZALO**
 Had I plantation of this isle, my lord, -

 **ANTONIO**
-He'd sow’t with nettle-seed. …
+He'd sow't with nettle-seed. ...

 **SEBASTIAN**
-...Or docks, or mallows.
+...
+Or docks, or mallows.

 **GONZALO**
 And were the king on't, what would I do?